Avenger (Forsyth novel): Plot summary

-As the second act kicks into gear, the boy's grandfather, a Canadian billionaire named Stephen Edmonds, hires a tracker to discover the identity of his sole grandson's killer and eventually learns him to be Zoran Žilić, a sadistic hitman for Slobodan Milošević's government.
+As the second act kicks into gear, the boy's grandfather, Stephen Edmonds, a Canadian billionaire and veteran of the Battle of Britain, hires a tracker to discover the identity of his sole grandson's killer and eventually learns him to be Zoran Žilić, a sadistic warlord and hitman for Slobodan Milošević's government.
 The CIA had followed the movements of Žilić during the war, but let him slip off the radar after the fall of Milošević.
 Edmonds then learns of the services provided by the Avenger and hires him to pursue Žilić and bring him to trial.
-It is then revealed that a secret section in the CIA, headed by Paul Devereaux III, a dedicated patriot, has been working with Žilić in recent months with plans to use him as bait to eliminate another terrorist danger — Osama bin Laden himself.
+It is then revealed that a secret section in the CIA, headed by Paul Devereaux III, a dedicated patriot, has been working with Žilić in recent months with plans to use him as bait to eliminate another terrorist threat — Osama bin Laden himself.
 From the CIA’s point of view, Žilić, despite his horrific crimes, had been marginalised as a result of the end of hostilities in Bosnia and could be used to neutralise a much larger threat to the American way of life.

 The third act details the actions of the "Avenger" as he tracks Žilić to his palatial and fully self-sufficient farm/compound in South America.
-Meanwhile, the CIA operatives work furiously to prevent the "Avenger" from nabbing Žilić.
-The Avenger is tipped off by an unknown ally that the CIA is onto him and outsmarts them at every turn.
-He successfully manages to transport Žilić to Key West and into police custody.
-It is revealed in the aftermath that the person that tipped Dexter off was his Tunnel Rat partner from Vietnam, who is now Devereaux's deputy.
+Meanwhile, the CIA operatives work furiously to prevent the Avenger from nabbing Žilić, but the Avenger is tipped off by an unknown ally that the CIA is onto him and he is able to outsmart them at every turn, successfully managing to transport Žilić to Key West and into police custody.
+It is revealed in the aftermath that the person that tipped Dexter off was an FBI agent acting on the orders of Devereaux's deputy, who turns out to be Dexter's old Tunnel Rat partner and mentor.
 Just as the story ends, the date is stated to be September 10, 2001.

+Characters

+Some characters are historically significant, while others are fictional.